 - M (anonymised) & Others v Commissioner of Police of the Metropolis (2015): A heavily contested, complex action against the police concerning widespread corruption and police connections with a notorious criminal gang.

-- Mr Lea Leighton v Chief Constable of Derbyshire Constabulary (2015) Royal Courts of Justice: Civil action relating to social services records in respect of unproven sexual allegations.
+- Mr Lea Leighton v Chief Constable of Derbyshire Constabulary High Court (QB): Civil action relating to social services records in respect of unproven sexual allegations.

-- McDonnell v Commissioner of Police of the Metropolis (2014) Royal Courts of Justice: Considered excessive force by police as invariably “grossly disproportionate”, involving novel Article 3 and 6 ECHR submissions.
+- McDonnell v Commissioner of Police of the Metropolis (2014) EWCA Civ 573: Considered excessive force by police as invariably “grossly disproportionate”, involving novel Article 3 and 6 ECHR submissions.

 - Bailey v Commission of Police for the Metropolis (2012) Central London County Court: Successful recent trial for assault, false imprisonment and malicious prosecution.